Clueless-Community/clueless-official-website/CONTRIBUTING.md

 ## 2. Installing all npm packages

-Then you need to navigate to the directory and run the following code.
+After this, you need to navigate to the directory and run the following code.
 This will install all the dependencies you need.

 ```
 npm install
 ```
 ## 3. Setup helper

-Before setting up any API keys you need to change the helper, so that it makes request to your localhost.
+Before setting up any API keys you need to change the helper, so that it makes a request to your localhost.

 Go to <mark >./helpers/template.ts</mark> .

-Remove everything and copy paste this code snippet.
+Remove everything and copy-paste this code snippet.

 ```
 export const template = {